cars10/vue-static-terminal/README.md

 * `header` - type: object
 * `prompt` - type: string
-* `commands` - type: [object]
+* `commands` - type: array of objects

-None of these are required.
+None of these are required, neither are their respective attributes.
 All attributes can contain html entities.

 ### header